 With both offering the chance to earn 5% cashback in the first three months, these are by far the most generous rates in the market.

 While the rates fall sharply thereafter (more on that later), these are still extremely competitive cards for those who are serious about racking up a decent amount of cashback on their spending.

 It’s just a pity you still can’t use them everywhere…

 As we mentioned earlier, you’ll pocket 5% cashback on spending for the first three months.

 Sadly, Amex has capped the maximum amount you can earn at £125, which works out to £2,500 spend.

 After that point, your cashback rate falls sharply to 1% on all spending below £10,000, rising to 1.25% on if you managed to spend more than that.

 These are really generous rates: rivals can offer similar or even better rates, but usually the offer is restricted to spending in specific stores or brands, making them far more restrictive.

-Perhaps the key downside is that it comes with a sizeable £25 annual fee, which means the card is really only suitable for those able to spend more than £10,000.
+Perhaps the key downside is that it comes with a sizeable £25 annual fee, which means the card is really only suitable for those able to spend more than £10,000 a year.
 If not you’ll likely be better off with the fee-free version we’ll discuss in a minute.

 The other downside is that American Express isn’t accepted everywhere in the UK, so you might find you’re unable to rack up cashback at some of your favourite stores.